HCL-TECH-SOFTWARE/appscan-native-jira-integration/README.md

   * npm install \-g @forge/cli
     The Forge CLI is the command-line interface for developing Forge apps, which allows you to create, build, and deploy Jira apps.

-* A server with AppScan 360° installed.
+* A server with AppScan 360° (version 1.5 and later) installed.

 * A GitHub account.